Superintendent's Compendium

 • Checkout time is 10am daily.
 Persons still occupying sites, including vehicles and/or equipment, after checkout time, will be required to pay the campground fee for an additional day.

-• It is prohibited to dispose of grey water on the ground.
-Grey water must be disposed of in toilets.
+• It is prohibited to dispose of grey water within the camp area.

 (b)(9) Length of stay is limited to seven (7) consecutive days from March through October, and fourteen (14) consecutive days the remainder of the year.